-- Select the lower two parallel construction lines with the Selection tool. - Select the Simple Trim tool from the tool palette.
+- Select the lower two parallel construction lines with the Selection tool. - Select the Simple Trim tool from the tool palette or from the right click context menu.

-Tech Note: Only walls on the same layer merge.
-Click the Simple Trim tool on the vertical interior wall between the two construction lines.
+• Click the Simple Trim tool on the vertical interior wall between the two construction lines.